-November 2018: The Company Introduces Amazon Comprehend Medical, EMR-Focused Cloud Service
+November 2018: The Company Introduces Amazon Comprehend Medical, an Emr-focused Cloud Service

 The so-called Amazon 1492, a secret group of specialists dedicated to healthcare, has been exploring telemedicine, telehealth, pharma supply chain, and electronic medical records (EMR) for a couple of years.
 Finally, in late November 2018, the online retailer introduced Amazon Comprehend Medical, an all-new cloud software service geared towards EMRs.

 According to Amazon, ACM can comb through a large amount of patient EMR in a matter of seconds looking for actionable intelligence and insights that could be beneficial to healthcare facilities and providers.
 If successful, the cloud-based service will mine patient data from EMRs, and help practitioners deliver better clinical decisions and diagnosis while reducing healthcare costs.

 This is a game-changer for healthcare because ACM can zero in on patient health info like medications, medical conditions, and figure out their relationship to one another.
 More crucially, the software service backed by AI and big data technologies, allowing health techs to access its resources through API functionality.

 December 2018: Amazon Explores Launching In-home Medical Diagnostics Kits